-On April 1,2019, the Company adopted these amendments and there was no impact of these amendments on the Company's financial statements.
+On April 1,2019, the Company adopted these amendments and there was no impact of these amendments on the Company's On April 1,2019, the Company adopted these amendments and there was no impact of these amendments on the Company's financial statements.

-Amendment to Ind As 12, Income taxes: on March 30,2019 the misistry of corporate affairs issued amendments to the guidance in Ind As 12, Income taxes, in connection with accounting for dividend distribution taxes.
+Amendment to Ind As 12, Income taxes: on March 30,2019 the misistry of corporate affairs issued amendmeds to the guidance in Ind As 12, Income taxes, in connection with accounting for dividend distribution taxes.

-The amenmend clarifies that an entity shall recognise the income tax consequences of dividends in profit and loss, other comprehensive income or equity according to where the entity originally recognised those past transactions or events.
+The amenmend clerifies that an entity shall recognise the income tax consequences of dividends in profit and loss, other comprehensive income or equity according to where the entity originally recognised those past transactions or events.